Maryland Laws and Incentives

 Electric Vehicle (EV) High Occupancy Vehicle (HOV) Lane Exemption

 Permitted EVs may operate in any Maryland HOV lanes regardless of the number of occupants.
 Qualified EVs must have a maximum speed capability of at least 65 miles per hour.
 To operate in HOV lanes, EV owners must obtain a permit from the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA).
-Permits may cost up to $20 each.
+Permits may cost $5 each.
 Each year the MDOT MVA and the State Highway Administration must report EV use in HOV lanes to the governor.
 For more information, see the MDOT MVA HOV Permit Issuance for EVs website.

 (Reference Maryland Statutes, Transportation Code 25-108 and 21-314 and House Bill 123, 2023)